awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 # Troubleshooting queries<a name="queries-troubleshooting"></a>

-This section provides a quick reference for identifying and addressing some of the most common and most serious issues you are likely to encounter with Amazon Redshift queries\.
+This section provides a quick reference for identifying and addressing some of the most common and most serious issues that you are likely to encounter with Amazon Redshift queries\.

 **Topics**
 + [Connection fails](#queries-troubleshooting-connection-fails)